MY LOFTY VISION

-I guide women in academia and other intellectual and professional pursuits who are frustrated because procrastination and perfectionism is getting in the way of completing important project and living anguish-free, proud and hopeful.
+I guide women in academia and other folks involved in intellectual and professional pursuits who are frustrated because procrastination and perfectionism is getting in the way of completing important project and living anguish-free, proud and hopeful.

 Rachel Z. Cornell became the first legally blind visual artist to receive an MFA from the University of Michigan.
 Cornell enjoyed a successful career as a professional artist, showing her work throughout the US and Berlin before changing courses to become the Professional Nag.